Nikole Beckwith: TV & Film

 She wrote and directed the feature film of Stockholm, Pennsylvania (2015), about a young woman who is returned home to her biological parents after living with her abductor for 17 years.
 It starred Saoirse Ronan and premiered in the Dramatic Competition section at the 2015 Sundance Film Festival.
 The film was acquired by Lifetime and premiered on their TV channel on May 2, 2015.
 Her screenplay Stockholm, Pennsylvania won a 2012 Nicholl Fellowship in Screenwriting.

 Beckwith wrote two episodes of the second season of the Youtube Original series Impulse (2019), and wrote and directed the film Together Together (2021), about a young loner who becomes gestational surrogate for a man in his 40s.
 The film had its world premiere in the U.S. Dramatic Competition section of the 2021 Sundance Film Festival.

 Other writing credits include the film 3 Generations (2015), and 3 episodes of the television series The First Lady (2022).

 Theater

 She has written multiple plays.
 Her full-length plays include Everything Is Ours; Imagine My Sadness; Stockholm, Pennsylvania; and Untitled Matriarch Play (Or Seven Sisters). which she wrote in residence at The Royal National Theatre of London and premiered at The Royal Court directed by Vicki Featherstone.
 Beckwith has also written many short plays, including How it Tastes written for Rattlestick Playwrights Theater Dig Dig Dig written for Stella Adler Studio and Nice Place to Visit and PLAY FOR AN ALL WHITE STAGE which were commissioned by Old Vic New Voices.

-As an actor she appeared in the premiere production of Joshua Conkel’s 2009 underground hit MilkMilkLemonade originating the role of Lady in a Leotard along side Michael Cyril Crieghton as Nanna and Jess Barbagallo as Elliot, directed by Isaac Butler.
+As an actor she appeared in the premiere production of Joshua Conkel’s 2009 underground hit MilkMilkLemonade originating the role of Lady in a Leotard alongside Michael Cyril Creighton as Nanna and Jess Barbagallo as Elliot, directed by Isaac Butler.